Sleeping in Airports

 2. Relax in a lounge

 Airport LoungesCatching up on work between flights?
 Want a comfortable spot to hang out?
 Check into one of the three lounges here.
 For a single fee, you can take advantage of WiFi, unlimited drinks and food, news and TV, and a quiet environment.
 Some even offer shower facilities, and one has reclining chairs specifically for napping.
 The nice thing about these lounges?
 All travellers can take advantage of them, not just First or Business Class travellers.
-Simply pre-book your visit online or use your lounge membership program to get in.
+Pre-book your visit online or use your lounge membership program to get in.
 Locations and amenities are listed in our Quito Airport Guide.

 3. Shop

 ShoppingA few shops here provide the basics and must-have souvenirs.
 Buy local seafood and get it wrapped up for your flight at Camaron a Bordo, or pick up some more traditional souvenirs at Tikuna.
 Chocolate lovers can’t skip the Republica de Cacao, with chocolate sourced entirely from Ecuador.
-A convenience store offers snacks, newspapers and magazines, and last minute needs.
+A convenience store offers snacks, newspapers and magazines, and last-minute needs.

 4. Get a massage